-Pick your lawyer carefully, or risk paying a lot for even a simple divorce
+Pick your lawyer carefully, or risk paying a lot for even a simple divorce.

-A lot of the time your attorney (who is likely more bark than bite) will spend more time stirring up the waters that you and your spouse are trying to swim in.
+Often, your attorney (who is likely more bark than bite) will spend more time stirring up the waters that you and your spouse are trying to swim in.
 Intentionally acting like a bulldog may have won your attorney a new client (you) but that attitude and demeanor does little for winning you goodwill with your spouse and their attorney.
 When you consider that the vast majority of divorces in Texas conclude in a mediator’s office rather than a courtroom, this is a counterproductive mindset to have for the most part.

 Special needs children can sometimes drive up the cost of your divorce

 These issues will all need to be sorted out between yourselves, or you will have to go to a trial to have a judge do the dirty work for you.
 Regardless, you are looking at factors that will drive up the cost of your divorce.
-As I mentioned at the outset of today’s blog post, some issues are absolutely unavoidable in a divorce and are worth the extra time and money commitments.
+As I mentioned at the outset of today’s blog post, some unavoidable issues in a divorce and are worth the extra time and money commitments.
 Making sure your child is well taken care of is one of those issues.

-A final run down of cost-increasing factors in a divorce will be discussed tomorrow
+A final rundown of cost-increasing factors in a divorce will be discussed tomorrow.